checkly/docs.checklyhq.com/site/content/learn/playwright/interaction/waits.md

 ![playwright smart wait](/learn/images/smart_wait_01@2x.png)

 Different tools approach the broad topic of waiting in different ways.
-Both Puppeteer and Playwright offer many different kinds of smart waits, but Playwright takes things one step further and introduces an auto-waiting mechanism on most page interactions.
+Playwright not only offers many forms of smart waits, but takes things one step further and introduces an auto-waiting mechanism on most page interactions.

 Let's take a look at different smart waiting techniques and how they are used.